 From Eugene there are two ski resort destinations: Willamette Pass and Hoodoo.
 Eugene's local ski shop, Berg's, schedules bus trips to both resorts for ski days.
-Trips vary depending on lift operation and local demand.
+Trips typically vary depending on lift operation and local demand — however, due to ongoing 2022 pandemic concerns, this bus shuttle service has been temporarily suspended until further notice.
 You can also stay in Oakridge or the McKenzie River area for a more leisurely skiing experience.

 In addition to downhill skiing there are Nordic trails for cross-country and a terrain park for snowboarding.
 The lodge itself has locker rooms and lockers, a ski shop, a cafeteria and lunch room (you can also bring your own food) and a lounge with views of the "By George" run under the main lift to Eagle Peak.

-Rent your gear in Eugene at Berg's or up on the mountain at the lodge.
-Willamette Pass also offers skiing or snowboarding lessons and half or full-day ski camp for children – just reserve ahead of time.
-The bunny hill is adjacent the ski school and with its gentle slope and magic carpet it is an excellent hub for learning.
+Rent your gear in Eugene at Berg's or up on the mountain at the lodge (based on supply — so call ahead).
+Willamette Pass also offers private one hour skiing or snowboarding lessons for ages 10 years and up (the ski school and kid camps have been suspended due to 2022 pandemic concerns).
+The bunny hill is adjacent the ski school area and with its gentle slope and magic carpet it is an excellent hub for learning.